firesim/firesim/docs/Getting-Started-Guides/On-Premises-FPGA-Getting-Started/Initial-Setup/Xilinx-XDMA-Template.rst

 10. For configuration file, choose the ``firesim.mcs`` file from step 7.

-11. Uncheck "verify" and click OK.
+11. Uncheck "Verify" and click OK.

 12. When flashing is completed, power off your machine fully (i.e., the FPGA should completely lose power).